SoftUni-Internal/interactive-content/EN/00-Project-Assignment/00-Project-Assignment.md

 - Good usability

-Good UI and UX (NGBootstrap, MDL, CSS Grids or another method of your choice)
+Good UI and UX (NGBootstrap, MDL, CSS Grids, or another method of your choice)

 ## Bonuses